abdalalkilani/NeuromodulationSNN/neuromod_snn/README.md

 # `neuromod_snn`

 This is the compact paper-facing runner.
-It is based on `snn_allinone_clean.py`, but keeps only the code needed to understand and run the main paper models.
+It is based on the code which conducted all of the experiments in the paper, but keeps only the code needed to understand and run the main paper models.

 For conceptual explanation, start with: